ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes
 Sept 04/17
-- minor changes to video handling
+- minor changes to video and folder handling

 Jul 20/17
 - context menu/Tools/Delete now deletes the item from the internal list so sort functions no longer display them from browser cache